Skip to Content

 1. Bambi Eszpresszo

-This was the first Hungarian restaurant I went to in Budapest.
-As soon as I dropped off my bags at our AirBnB, I took a tram to the Buda side to have a late breakfast at Bambi Eszpresszo.
+This was the first Hungarian restaurant I went to on our first trip to Budapest.
+As soon as I dropped off my bags at our Airbnb, I took a tram to the Buda side to have a late breakfast at Bambi Eszpresszo.

 The doily tablecloths speak for themselves, as does the red faux-leather upholstery that hasn’t been changed since 1961.
 This place looks like a time capsule!